Pioneering Partnership for Change: Collaborative E…

 The wide variety of political party needs emphasizes the importance of tailoring each program to the unique strengths and weaknesses of local parties and party systems.
 Through public opinion research, landscape analyses, and key actor assessments, IRI contextualizes and combats the challenges parties face in maintaining their roles as a key link between citizens and governments.
 The success of such programming relies on the Institute’s ability to build and inspire strong relationships and networks, within the community and at various party level structures.

 Trust in established political parties has declined across the globe.
 Rising disillusionment has coincided with a decrease in voter turnout, requiring renewed connection between political parties and their constituents.
 IRI programs help political parties develop constituent outreach strategies that include branding, marketing, and external messaging.
-Relatedly, IRI programs support campaigning – parties’ mobilization of citizens to participate in elections through voter registration and GOTV programs.
-IRI provides public opinion research to inform constituent outreach, as data helps parties determine issues, messaging, and focus areas.
+IRI also provides public opinion research to inform constituent outreach, giving parties the information they need to inform their messaging and policies.

 To help provide meaningful policy choices for voters, IRI programming encourages including citizens’ interests in political parties’ campaigns and platforms.
 These program approaches may include public opinion research that offers parties data on constituent interests and/or activities that support the development of cohesive policy platforms.